drejkus/esp8266-php-telnet-server/README.md

 ========
 1. Setup PHP&web server
 2. Copy files there (and maybe tweak a bit)
-3. Edit index.php - set module IP, folders, ...
+3. Open in web browser
-4. Open in web browser
+4. Optionally edit index.php and set different folder for files

 todo
 ====